saforero65/Back_HackatonMintic2022/README.md

 Swagger UI
 MongoRepository

-For see the documentation please check:  localhost:9000/swagger-ui.html
+For see the documentation please check:  http://localhost:9000/swagger-ui.html#/

 Thank you!

+For Use the Api use: